Financial Aid

 EMERGENCY RESPONSE AND EVACUATION PROCEDURES

 The Emergency Response and Evacuation procedures can be found at Emergency-Procedures-updated.pdf (morrisbrown.edu).
-Morris Brown College has a campus-wide email system to notify the campus upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees occurring on the campus.
+Morris Brown College has a campus-wide email and texting system to notify the campus upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees occurring on the campus.

 DRUG AND ALCOHOL ABUSE POLICY